Git Commands Reference

 git log

-View the history of commits in your repository, showing who changed what and when.
+View and filter the history of commits in your repository, showing who changed what, when, and why with powerful formatting options.

 git merge